PSY 4953 Cooperative Education in Psychology

 - Each student must have an overall minimum GPA of 3.0 in order to enroll in the PSY 4953 class.

-Qualifications and RequirementsPSY 4953 Cooperative Education (Co-op) is offered through the Department of Psychology in conjunction with the Cooperative Education Office of the TWU Career Services Center.
+Qualifications and RequirementsPSY 4953 Cooperative Education (Co-op) is offered through the Department of Psychology in conjunction with the Cooperative Education Program of the TWU Pioneer Center for Student Excellence.
 Co-op is intended for students who are currently employed in a psychology-oriented job or who plan to obtain a multiple semester such job while they are still a student.

 - Students are required to work at least 20 hours/wk for 3 hours of credit (200 clock hours per semester) or 40 hours per week for 6 hours of credit (400 clock hours per semester).
 All placements must be approved by the Psychology Department Cooperative Education Faculty Advisor, Dr. Asbury.